DCC-EX/dcc-ex.github.io/docs/ex-ioexpander/overview.md

 It is preferable, however, to use the testing commands available in the serial console.

-Refer to `ex-ioexpander/testing:testing commands`{.interpreted-text
-role="ref"} for details of what test each option enables and the associated serial commands.
+Refer to `ex-ioexpander/testing:testing commands` for details of what test each option enables and the associated serial commands.

 ### DISABLE_I2C_PULLUPS